 - Reach out by letting him know you’re willing to listen whenever he’s ready

 - Provide him with online resources for if he would rather talk to who have this condition to feel more comfortable with

 Don’t continually push your partner into talking to you about this private matter- he may have never even voiced it to anyone before.
 By attempting to force him to open up he may feel that you don’t have his best interest in mind, that you’re only concerned about how the behavior makes you feel, that you don’t recognize how it affects him emotionally, or that his relationship to you is on the rocks.
 Never give an ultimatum of “picking or me” or “talk about it or I’ll leave” because that furthers the feelings of being misunderstood, pressured, and rejected.

 3. “How do I get them to stop?”

-The truth of the matter is that you can’t, for the long term, if she has Excoriation Disorder.
-When you see her picking, there are many things you can do (there are many things she can do, if interested)… but you shouldn’t until you have spoken to them with your concern and boundaries can be set regarding what their comfort level is in discussing this issue.
-They may not be in a place of wanting to stop picking or she could be feeling hopeless about her situation so checking in with her to see what you can do is best.
+The truth of the matter is that you can’t, for the long term, if they have excoriation disorder.
+When you see them picking, there are many things you can do, but shouldn’t until you have spoken to them with your concern and boundaries can be set regarding what their comfort level is in discussing this issue.
+They may not be in a place of wanting to stop picking or they could be feeling hopeless about their situation, so checking in with them to see what you can do is best.

 Ask them if they would like you to touch their hand when they’re picking subconsciously while so that they are made aware that they’re doing it.
 If they’re in the washroom for too long, ask them if it’s okay to knock on the door to remind them that they’ve been in there for “x” number of minutes.
 Building respect with someone who has issues surrounding skin picking is key to gaining trust from the sufferer, but recognizing their lead is important in empowering them to feel better about themselves.